dgelessus/NAGUS/docs/intro.rst

 but one might also say that MOULa is a MOUL shard or that Gehn is a MOULa shard.
 In this documentation,
 I try to avoid this ambiguity where the difference is relevant (e. g.
-"Cyan's MOULa server" vs. "MOULa-based shards").
+"Cyan's MOULa shard" vs. "MOULa-based shards").
+If I don't specify which one I mean, assume that I mean "that version or later".

 .. index:: Plasma
    single: CWE